-The MKMA and adjacent lands should be managed in relation to one another.
-Human activities on lands adjacent to the MKMA can have substantial impacts inside the boundary and vice-versa.
-Recreation planning and management decisions inside and outside of particular resource management zones and inside and outside the MKMA should be coordinated and integrated to the greatest extent possible.
+The M-KMA and adjacent lands should be managed in relation to one another.
+Human activities on lands adjacent to the M-KMA can have substantial impacts inside the boundary and vice-versa.
+Recreation planning and management decisions inside and outside of particular resource management zones and inside and outside the M-KMA should be co-ordinated and integrated to the greatest extent possible.
+The Land and Resource Management Plans for Fort Nelson, Mackenzie and Fort St. John give direction on what activities are appropriate for the lands outside the M-KMA.